Search for anything...

 Features

-• Unparalleled Screen Clarity: The first 18.4-inch drawing monitor on the market boasts a cutting-edge 4K UHD (3840x2160) resolution, complete with full lamination and anti-glare etched glass that elevates friction on the screen surface, imparting a tactile, paper-like sensation.
+• Unparalleled Screen Clarity: The first 18.4-inch drawing monitor on the market boasts a cutting-edge 4K UHD (3840x2160) resolution, complete with full lamination and anti-glare etched canvas glass 2.0 that elevates friction on the screen surface, imparting a tactile, paper-like sensation.
 The anti-sparkle display ensures optimal comfort during extended use, while the enhanced resolution delivers unparalleled clarity and detail, rendering images with breathtaking precision.

 • Super Accurate Colors: Kamvas Pro 19 accurately covers multiple color gamuts, including sRGB, Adobe RGB, and DCI-P3.
 99% sRGB is suitable for web images, videos, and games, and 96% Adobe RGB for packaging design, industrial design, and post-shooting.
 98% DPC-P3 for digital cinema and post-production.
 Combined with 1.07 billion colors, it delivers stunning and realistic color reproduction, immersing professional artists in their creations.